 In the Experience Platform Mobile SDKs, the Rules Engine enables you to integrate the data and functionality of marketing and ad tech to help disparate products communicate.
 The Rules Engine looks for the user interaction and associated data, and when the criteria that you defined in the rules are met, the actions that you specified are triggered.

-The Rules Engine, with Experience Platform Launch's tag management system, allows for complex if/then/else workflows that can combine multiple solution and extension related behaviors.
+The Rules Engine, when implemented through tags in the Data Collection UI, allows for complex if/then/else workflows that can combine multiple solution and extension related behaviors.
 You can define and capture the necessary user data and orchestrate how each solution contributes to the user's experience.

 Data elements are the building blocks for the applications data dictionary and are used to collect, organize, and deliver data across marketing and ad technology.